semprag/semprag.github.io/internal.md

 **Authors** (prospective or accepted) **do not need to follow these instructions**.

+## Typesetting and proofreading

+You are responsible for ensuring that the paper you are assigned adheres to the *S&P* standards described on this site, and is free of grammatical errors and any other typos.

+It's the responsibility of the shepherding editor to verify the content, but if you notice anything that seems wrong or doesn't make sense, include that in your report.

 ## LaTeX

 As an S&P production contributor, you must be able to compile LaTeX sources on your local machine.